stackforge/openstack-sdk-php/doc/oo-tutorial.md

 ## Summary

-At this point we have created a very basic script that connects to HPCloud and works with object storage.
-Clearly, this only scratches the surface of what the HPCloud PHP library does.
+At this point we have created a very basic script that connects to OpenStack and works with object storage.
+Clearly, this only scratches the surface of what the OpenStack PHP-Client library does.
 But hopefully this is enough to get you started with the library.

 The entire library is well documented, and the documentation is [available online](https://github.com/hpcloud).
-You can also build a local copy by installing [doxygen](http://www.stack.nl/~dimitri/doxygen) (if you haven't already) and running `make docs` in the root of the HPCloud PHP project.
+You can also build a local copy by installing [doxygen](http://www.stack.nl/~dimitri/doxygen) (if you haven't already) and running `make docs` in the root of the OpenStack PHP-Client project.
 This will place the generated documents in `docs/api/html`.

 \see oo-tutorial-code.php